November in the Garden

 Planning and Planting

 This is a fantastic time to plan your landscape design.
 As trees drop their leaves and perennials and annuals fade, the bones of your garden are exposed, allowing you to more clearly envision how your space could be transformed.
 Consider consulting with a landscape designer to plan a beautiful and bountiful garden that can be enjoyed for years to come.
 We are proud to offer personalized garden coaching services with our designer Bill to help you brainstorm and generate ideas for your outdoor space, which can progress to a full design and planting if you so choose.
-And our lead kitchen gardener, Cythia, is at the ready to help you plan out your edible garden beds for the year to come.

 If you already have a good idea of what your garden needs, this is still a great time of year to head to the nursery to see what late-season color you can add to your landscape.
 It's not too late to plant spring bulbs, perennials, shrubs, and trees to your landscape that can be enjoyed for years to come.
 Hellebores, pansies, and ornamental kale provide bright pops of color in the early winter garden, and as such make for great additions to cool season planters.
 And if you're looking to garden on a bigger scale, evergreen conifers not only provide color, structure and texture throughout the harsh winter months, but they can even double as living Christmas trees!